Knight (DC Comics): Cyril Sheldrake

 The second Knight first appears in a group shot of the Ultramarine Corps at the end of JLA #26 (Feb 1999).
 The subsequent appearance of the Corps in JLA Classified establishes that he is Cyril Sheldrake, who inherited both the title of Earl and that of the Knight when his father was killed by his arch-enemy, Springheeled Jack.
-Worrying he wouldn't live up to his father's formidable reputation as a hero Cyril turned to drink and gambling, even losing Sheldrake castle at one point due to his debts.
-It was then that a young girl named Beryl rescued him from the gutter (at the behest of her mother) and helped the knight clean up his act offering him a room and even use of her garage as his Superhero HQ.
-Cyril repaid her kindness by training her to be his squire.
+The burden of taking up his father's duties results in Cyril turning to drink and gambling, and he is left homeless after being forced to sell Castle Sheldrake to pay his debts.
+It was then that a young girl named Beryl rescued him from the gutter (at the behest of her mother), giving him a room and even letting him use her garage as a new lair.
+Accepting his new role, the Knight trains Beryl as the Squire.
 Cyril has since excelled at his task as Britain's primary defender of the innocent and joined several international hero groups (International Ultramarine Corp, Batman Inc., etc.)